Khadambi Asalache: Early life

 Asalache was born in Kaimosi in western Kenya, the eldest child of the local chief.
 In his youth, Asalache read Shakespeare while herding cattle.
 He was educated at Mang'u High School, run by the Holy Ghost Fathers, where he was given the Christian name Nathaniel, and then studied architecture at the Royal Technical College in Nairobi (later to become the University of Nairobi).

 After studying fine art in Rome, Geneva and Vienna, he moved to London in 1960, where he taught Swahili at the Berlitz School, and worked for the BBC African Service.
 Though with great intellectual talent, Asalache was humble and down-to-earth.
 Whenever he visited his rural community in Kenya, he would freely mix with the community members and look out for a number of his youth friends.

 Writing career

-He was a pioneer of modern Kenyan literature in English.
-His first novel, The Calabash of Life, published in 1967, focused on Kenyan tribesmen opposing a usurper and quickly became an international success.
+He was a pioneer of modern Kenyan literature in English, with his first novel, The Calabash of Life, being published in 1967 by Longman.
+The novel focused on Kenyan tribesmen opposing a usurper and quickly became an international success; it went into ten editions worldwide and, according to The Times, "was on the syllabus of many schools in Africa, putting Asalache among the most serious writers in the burst of East African novels in English in the 1960s and 1970s."

+In the 1970s, he served on the council of management of the Africa Centre in London.
 He also wrote and produced an episode of the BBC series Danger Man.
 Extracts from his second novel, The Latecomer, with animal characters, were broadcast by the BBC African Service in January 1971.

-He also wrote poetry that was published in literary journals.
+Asalache's writing was published in the literary journals African Arts, Transition and Présence Africaine.
 A collection of his poems, Sunset in Naivasha, was published by Eothen Books in 1973.
-His poem "Death of a Chief" was included in the Penguin Book of Modern African Poetry in 1995.
+His poem "Death of a Chief" was included in the Penguin Book of Modern African Poetry in 1995; following Asalache's death, the poem was read during the BBC Radio 4 programme Last Word by Burt Caesar.

-Asalache received an MPhil in philosophy of mathematics from Birkbeck College in the 1970s, and became a civil servant at the Treasury.
+Asalache received an MPhil degree in philosophy of mathematics from Birkbeck College in the 1970s, and became a civil servant at the Treasury.